 Insight: Orelle - Val Thorens

-There’s no snow overnight but temperatures plummet, and we awake to a frosty overview of a development of large, chalet-style apartments set around a central green, against a familiar mountain backdrop between Valfréjus and Valloire/Valmeinier.
-To our far right we glimpse the idly-dangling cabins of the gondola, prompting us to make an early start.
+There’s no fresh snowfall but overnight temperatures plummet, and we awake to a frosty overview of a development of large, chalet-style apartments set around a central green, against a familiar mountain backdrop set between Valfréjus and Valloire/Valmeinier.
+To our right we glimpse the cabins of the gondola dangling idly, spurring us to make an early start.

 We’re not the only ones to have this idea, judging by the lift-queues which greet us down below – clear signs that word is out about this place.
-But the wait is less than we’d expected and soon we’re leaving the village far behind as we head up the mountain on an epic haul of more than 5km, gazing expectantly at the craggy terrain above with no idea until the very last minute of what awaits us.
-Snow would be good.
-As we crest the final ridge we’re suddenly above the snow-line and into a totally different world, proving once again that in a less-than bountiful snow season there really is no substitute for altitude (in this case around 2360m).
+But the wait is shorter than expected and soon we’re leaving the village far behind as we head up the mountain on an epic haul of over 5km, gazing expectantly at the craggy terrain above with no idea until the very last minute of what awaits us.
+Some snow would be good.
+As we crest the final ridge we’re suddenly above the snow-line and heading into a totally different world, proving once again that in a less-than bountiful snow season there really is no substitute for altitude (in this case around 2360m).

-After climbing back to 3000m and quite close our starting point at the Col, we blast our way down the red-graded Variante and over to pick up the Portette chairlift, gradually working our way across the sizeable, mostly north-facing area which finally tops off at 3130m on the Glacier de Thorens.
-It’s already clear that there’s no shortage of long, wide cruising runs above Val Thorens, which is exactly what the majority of today’s intermediate skiers are content to enjoy.
+After climbing back to 3000m and not too far from our starting point at the Col, we blast our way down the red-graded Variante and head for the Portette chairlift, gradually working our way across the sizeable, mostly north-facing area which finally tops off at 3130m on the Glacier de Thorens.
+It’s already clear that there’s no shortage of long, wide cruising runs above Val Thorens, which is exactly what the majority of today’s intermediate skiers are here to enjoy.

-Sadly for us, we have just one day here and little hope of skiing it all.
-So for now we decide to head down past the village for a closer view of what we’ve so far only glimpsed in the far distance.
-When we get there what previously appreared remote and exposed feels much more welcoming, and the energy level, with skiers converging from all directions, is infectious.
+Since we have just one day here and little hope of skiing it all, we decide to head down past the village for a closer view of what we’ve so far only glimpsed in the far distance.
+When we get there what previously appreared remote and exposed feels much more welcoming, and the energy levels, with skiers converging from all directions, are infectious.

 Ride to the Glacier

-When we finally summon the will to leave, it’s to take a long Blue-graded cruise down the Plein Sud piste and over to the Caron gondola lift for a haul up to the Cime Caron cable-car – the world’s largest when it opened in 1982, with a capacity of 150 passengers per car.
+When we finally summon the will to leave we take a long Blue-graded cruise down the Plein Sud piste and over to the Caron gondola lift for a haul up to the Cime Caron cable-car – the world’s largest when it opened in 1982, with a capacity of 150 passengers per car.
 In 2010 new panoramic cars were installed, making the 2.1km ride up to 3200m even more impressive.

-The half-dozen or so runs don’t look much on the piste-map, but then maps can’t get across the sense of being there, and this is one place which makes a compelling case for the notion that sometimes less really is more.
-For example, the Bouchet chairlift will haul you all the way to 3230m – the highest lift-accessible summit in the whole of the Trois-Vallées – from which you can ski very nearly 1000m of vertical drop back to the gondola.
-Deciding that our hard-working legs really might not be up to it, we satisfy ourselves for now with half that figure, on a run down the blue-graded Peyron piste, while the sun sinks languidly into the gathering late-afternoon haze.
+Orelle’s half-dozen or so local runs don’t look much on the piste-map, but then maps can’t get across the sense of being there, and this is one place which makes a compelling case for the notion that sometimes less really is more.
+For example, the Bouchet chairlift will haul you all the way to 3230m – the highest lift-accessible summit in the whole of the 3 Vallées – from which you can ski very nearly 1000m of vertical back to the gondola.
+Deciding that our hard-working legs really might no longer be up to it, we satisfy ourselves for now with half that figure, on a run down the blue-graded Peyron piste, while the sun sinks languidly into the gathering late-afternoon haze.